Chest Pain

 - Medications for angina

-- Emergency interventions for heart attacks (angioplasty, stents)
+- Emergency interventions like angioplasty or stents for heart attacks

 Conclusion

 Chest pain can be life-threatening.
-Do not delay medical care.
-Heritage Hospital’s Cardiology Department offers advanced diagnostics and treatment for chest pain.
+Heritage IMS Hospital’s Cardiology Department provides expert evaluation, advanced diagnostics, and effective treatment to ensure patient safety and long-term heart health.